comquer/comquer/README.md

 # Comquer
 Comquer is a php framework that is event sourced, emphasises command and query separation, and is built with your domain code in mind.

+## Domain Integration
+While writing your domain code, use the abstractions from `comquer/domain-integration` package to model things like commands, queries, events, handlers, projections, etc. Doing so will make your domain plug-and-playable with the framework.

 ## About the project
-Comquer is a side effect of a commercial project from Gigabyte Software.
+Comquer is a side effect of a commercial project from [Gigabyte Software](https://gigabyte.software).
 Therefore, development of Comquer is strongly driven by the needs of that project.
 The app is yet to enter the market and the framework far from complete.
 In the commercial project we use Symfony Framework to support the areas that Comquer does not yet cover.
 Our ambition is that unlike Symfony, which is an MVC framework, Comquer would leverage an architecture of commands, queries, and events.
 We try to build Comquer in a way that it's compatible with the doimain without the need of making the domain depend on the framework.

-## Domain Integration
-While writing your domain code, use the abstractions from `comquer/domain-integration` package to model things like commands, queries, events, handlers, projections, etc. Doing so will make your domain code plug-and-playable with the Comquer framework.

-## State of the project
+## State of the Project
 This project is in early phases of development (dev-master).
 If you want to use it for building an app, at this stage, you would have to use some third party software to fill the missing gaps, as Comquer is not yet complete.

-### Installation
+## Installation
 ```
 composer require comquer/comquer
 ```